tmatic-trading/crypto-platform/README.md

 ### Get orders

-Use the ```position()``` method to get the current open orders for a given instrument.
+Use the ```orders()``` method to get the current open orders for a given instrument.
 If necessary, filter the orders by sell or buy side and sort them in descending order.

 ```Python
 """